BryceVandegrift/website/content/blog/openbsd-httpd.md

 The final part of this 3 part series will be about setting up an email server using `smtpd` and setting up spam filtering (as well as other things).
 So stay tuned for part 3.

+---

+You can now read part 3 of this series [here](/blog/openbsd-smtpd).

+---